 The Chileans had chosen this caliber because the size and weight of the 10" (25.4 cm) ammunition allowed for a much simpler and more efficient ammunition supply system than was the case with the contemporary British 12" (30.5 cm) mountings.
 Neither the guns nor the mountings on these ships were identical to each other, a somewhat unusual affair in what were supposedly sister-ships, but explained by the fact that the Mark VI was built by Elswick while the Mark VII was manufactured by Vickers.

-Of wire wound construction, the principal difference between the two types was that the Mark VI had a cylindrical breech screw with four interruptions and unlocked after rotating 45 degrees while the Mark VII used a conventional Welin breech block with Vickers hydraulic or hand operation.
+Both Marks were of wire wound construction and the principal difference between the two was that the Mark VI had a cylindrical breech screw with four interruptions and unlocked after rotating 45 degrees while the Mark VII used a conventional Welin breech block with Vickers hydraulic or hand operation.
 A total of five guns of each mark were constructed.

 After Swiftsure was disarmed in the latter part of World War I, it was planned to reline the five guns to 9.2"(23.4 cm) and use them for railway artillery, but this conversion was never completed.
-After Triumph was sunk, it had been planned to similarly reline her spare gun to 9.2" (23.4 cm), but this also does not appear to have been completed.
+After Triumph was sunk, the Navy planned to similarly reline her spare gun to 9.2" (23.4 cm), but this also does not appear to have been completed.

 10"/45 (25.4 cm) Mark VII Vickers Pattern "A"